Yahya Lampong

-Mohammad Yahya bin Lampong is a Malaysian politician from PKR.
+Mohammad Yahya bin Lampong (1940 – 21 September 2026) was a Malaysian politician from PKR.
 He was the Member of Parliament for Kota Belud from 1982 to 1986 and Member of Sabah State Legislative Assembly for Tempasuk from 1985 to 1986.
-He was also the Deputy Minister of Rural Development.
+Lampong was also the Deputy Minister of Rural Development.

 Politics

 In 1990, he joined UMNO after USNO was dissolved and he became the Division Chief of UMNO Tanjung Aru.
-In 1999, he left UMNO and join BERSEKUTU but rejoined UMNO within 12 hours.
+In 1999, he left UMNO and joined BERSEKUTU but rejoined UMNO within 12 hours.
 On 23 August 2001, he was removed as the Division Chief of UMNO Tanjung Aru by the Disciplinary Committee.
-In 2012, he quitted UMNO again and joined PKR.
-He said that he decided to leave UMNO due to Nik Aziz.
-He was also the Vice President of Protem Perkasa till 2009.
+In 2012, he quit UMNO again and joined PKR.
+He said that he decided to leave UMNO due to Nik Aziz's influence.
+He was also the pro tem Vice-President of Perkasa till 2009.

+Death

+Yahya died on 21 September 2026, at the age of 86.